Covert Comic Home Page

 Sometimes in my mind I can still see Grandma's old Bible, with its worn out cover, tattered spine and frayed edges.
 But then I think: wait, that's not Grandma's Bible, that's Grandma.

-The famous marketing principle, "If you can't state your position in eight words or less, you don't have a position," can't be stated in eight words or less.
+The famous marketing principle "If you can't state your position in eight words, you don't have a position" can't be stated in eight words.

 Friday

-At one point I seriously investigated the concept of "bio body armor."
-The basic idea: if an American soldier, intelligence officer or US Corporation serving overseas were attacked, highly contagious organisms would be released from the body armor, completely debilitating the attackers.
+In my capacity as research manager for counter-weaons proliferation, at one point I seriously investigated the concept of "bio body armor."
+The basic idea: if an American soldier, intelligence officer or other US Person serving overseas were attacked, highly contagious organisms would be released from the body armor, completely debilitating the attackers.

-Eventually I gave up on the project when I realized that this form of armor already exists, and is America itself.
+Eventually I gave up on the project when I realized that this form of defense exists already, and is America itself.

 Sunday

-It's Sunday afternoon - the weekend's almost here!
-Think I'll have a drink or nine / eleven, and chat with the wife while the kids run around in the yard ... and/or chat with the kids while the wife runs around in the yard, following which activities your humble spook intends to turn in early this evening.
-Need to be well rested when I log in at work shortly after 0400 tomorrow morning, play Oh Happy Day by the Edwin Hawkins Singers at full volume on my computer, and thereby unleash another inspired offensive in … My War on Terror!™
+Sunday afternoon - the weekend's almost here!
+Think I'll have a drink or nine and chat with the wife while the kids run around in the yard, following which activities your humble spook intends to turn in early this evening.
+Need to be well rested when I log in at work shortly after 0400 tomorrow morning, play Oh Happy Day by the Edwin Hawkins Singers at full volume on my computer, and thereby unleash another inspired counteroffensive in … my war on terror!

 *